-Cons: If you share your wifi information with guests, you’ll have to tell them you can monitor their traffic, which is kind of awkward.
-The mobile companion app is nice to have, but costs at least $10 per month.
+Cons: If you share your wifi information with guests, you’ll have to tell them you can monitor their traffic (well, you really should), which is kind of awkward.
+The mobile companion app is nice to have, but starts at $10 per month.

 The Fingbox is the hardware companion to Fing, a popular wireless network monitoring tool.
 It plugs into routers via ethernet, and does a great job monitoring what's happening on your network in terms of devices connecting and disconnecting and how much bandwidth is being used by each one.

 Pros: The Fingbox has plenty of useful diagnostic tools.
 It has a sweet spot finder that can help you find the best places to connect to an otherwise unreliable wifi network.
 It sends you a push alert when someone joins or leaves the work and lets you turn off internet access by device remotely.
 It also keeps a log of what’s happened on your network so you can see how often your kids are online.
 And there’s no monthly subscription to worry about or pay for.
 It’s definitely the best tool if you’re an advanced user and you want to get into the nuts and bolts of the wireless network.

 Cons: If your only concerns are with the amount of internet usage, the Fingbox is great.
 If you’re worried about content restrictions, it’s not.
 There’s no content-based filtering feature to speak of and the Fingbox doesn’t record which sites your kids attempt to visit as similar devices do.
 The standard schedule and on-off features are all there, but it would be nice if the Fingbox gave you more control than a simple switch.